ayaromenok/blueprints4prn3D/readme.md

 ## 3D printer stuff

 ### Tests:

 #### H0 railroad modeling

+##### Extruder

+Usage of 0.2mm extruder	is highly recomended.
+Probably, 0.3mm can be used too, but with 0.4mm is almost impossible to recieve suitable quality in size of H0.

+##### Targets

 	- rails
 	- terrain vi heightmap

 #### Gearbox and similar devices